ananyaghosal/Projects-of-Data-Science/README.md

 # Projects-of-Data-Science

 This entire repository contains of data science project using machine learning concepts and deep learning concept .
-Consists of 6 different domain .
+Consists of five different domain .
 Task #1 @Human Resources Department: Develop an AI model to Reduce hiring and training costs of employees by predicting which employees might leave the company.

 Task #2 @Marketing Department: Optimize marketing strategy by performing customer segmentation